Don’t be a Sucker: Fight your Traffic Tickets

 Makes sense yet?
 Paying your ticket is bad.
 Fighting your ticket is good.
 So why do 95% suffer the consequences of not fighting?

 I have had potential clients call and ask me if they just pay the ticket to avoid seeming like a nuisance… I picked my jaw up off the floor and tried to explain that the real nuisance is the sinking feeling you get when the red and blue lights start flashing.

 If you don’t stand up for yourself, no one ever will.

-I have a lot of people call and ask how I could possible defend against their ticket when they where in fact speeding.
+I have a lot of people call and ask how I could defend against their ticket when they were in fact speeding.

 “The officer even gave me a break already and wrote me for slower than he got me on his radar…”

 Long story short, the right attorney can still get it to reduced to something that will be much easier on your pocketbook.

 Maybe it’s just easier to pay it and try to forget about it (until your next insurance bill comes).

 It is actually much more convenient to hire an attorney.
 The second you pay your retainer fee; your attorney should take all of your worries away.
 A good attorney can likely get your ticket all taken care of without ever needing you to appear in court.